 Did you know that as of July 2017, there are nearly 3,000 IoT solution providers in North America alone?
 If you’ve decided it’s time to implement sensors in the workplace, you certainly have a lot of choices.

 That’s why we want to make it easier for you.
 The iOFFICE team is constantly evaluating new Internet of Things sensor technologies in our own workplace so we can make the best recommendations for our clients.
-While the right provider for you will depend on your company’s goals, here are seven we would recommend to anyone.
+While the right provider for you will depend on your company’s goals, here are six we would recommend to anyone.

 CoWorkr’s WorkPoints sensors are low-maintenance and easy to install.
 They’re the smallest on the global market and last for years on a single coin cell battery.
 WorkPoints provide real-time, high-resolution occupancy data that is aggregated for comprehensive workplace analytics in powerful dashboards.
 All data collected by WorkPoints is easy to download.